Teaching Jobs for foreigners

 ALT - Assistant Language Teacher

-This is the definitely number one when it comes to acquiring a visa and working with a stable income.
-As it is usually a full time position, there is no chance of part-time work as an ALT.
+This is definitely number one when it comes to acquiring a visa and working with a stable income.
+As it is usually a full-time position, there is no chance of part-time work as an ALT.
 (You are still allowed to work another part-time job as an ALT if you ask your employer and get permission from immigration).

 If you have a University degree, even if it is unrelated to teaching, you are eligible.
-While it is definitely an advantage to be from a native speaking country, not being from one of those countries isn’t a nail in the coffin.
-Some of the ALT teachers that work with us are from the Philippines, Jamaica and all over Europe! (you can read some of our teachers' stories here).
+While it is definitely an advantage to be from a native-speaking country, not being from one of those countries isn’t a nail in the coffin.
+Some of the ALT teachers who work with us are from the Philippines, Jamaica, and all over Europe! (you can read some of our teachers' stories here).

 Be careful!
 You will receive an instructor’s visa.
 This visa explicitly allows you to work in Japanese public and private schools.
 No other work visa will allow you to do this, you will have to change your visa to work as an ALT